 Reading Time: 2 mins Nowadays, digital sources have become indispensable for UPSC aspirants considering the level of competition the exam has.
 However, reading digitally for long hours causes eye-strain and fatigue even for persons without any eye problems.
 This is especially true for those who read with their smart-phones.

-Reading Time: 2 mins You have got 100 days until UPSC prelims 2020 (October 4).
-In this time period, you need to focus on most-probable topics in each subject and cover them comprehensively.
+Reading Time: 2 mins In order to clear UPSC prelims, you need to first focus on most-probable topics in each subject and cover them comprehensively.
 But there is a problem of scattered resources and lack of time to cover everything.
-So I’ve listed links to our notes on most-probable topics.
+So we have listed links to our notes on most-probable topics.
 As these notes are in mindmap format, you can read/revise them very quickly.

 Reading Time: 9 mins Have you ever wondered why you could not remember a chapter in a history textbook or any subject that was studied just a week ago?
 Have you been wondering how to cover and remember the humongous syllabus of UPSC with all those books, newspapers, online sources etc.?
 Then this article is for you.